 Logic and Philosophy of Science Doctoral Programme

-The program launched in 1993 was conceived by the famous Hungarian logician Imre Ruzsa.
-The main scope of the program is logic and formal approaches to philosophy of science, first of all philosophy of physics and mathematics.
-We also offer courses and research topics in the fields of philosophy of language and formal semantics, as well as epistemology and metaphysics in connection with philosophy of science.
-Due to its interdisciplinary nature, the Logic and Philosophy of Science program is open to both Hungarian and foreign students as well who hold an MA/MSc degree either in philosophy or in some other relevant field.
-The relatively flexible program and the strongly tutorial character of the school bridge the differences in the backgrounds.
-To bring together the faculty and the students, we have two weekly seminars on logic/philosophy of mathematics and on theoretical philosophy.
-In several ways, the doctoral program is in harmony with the Logic and Theory of Science MA program.
-The two programs together constitute an internationally remarkable graduate school in the field of logic and philosophy of science.
+The main scope of the program is logic and formal approaches to philosophy of science, primarily philosophy of physics and mathematics.
+We also offer courses and research topics in the fields of philosophy of language and formal semantics, as well as on themes in epistemology and metaphysics related with philosophy of science.
+Due to its interdisciplinary nature, the Logic and Philosophy of Science program is open to both Hungarian and foreign students who hold an MA/MSc degree either in philosophy or in some other relevant field.
+The flexible curriculum and the strongly tutorial character of teaching bridge the differences in the backgrounds.
+We host the weekly Logic and Philosophy of Science Seminar, which aims to bring together the faculty and students, as well as the wider Budapest community of scholars interested in philosophical problems of sciences.
+The doctoral program is in cooperation with our Master’s program in Logic and Philosophy of Science and the doctoral program in Analytic Philosophy.
+Together, these three programs and the external scholars involved into our work form a center of international importance in the field of logic and scientific oriented theoretical philosophy.

 Modern Philosophy Doctoral Program